If you find yourself often sensing things before they happen or picking up on subtle cues from the happenings around you, you may be highly intuitive.

 Back to Napoleon’s secret as an example of how intuitive thinking works.
 It involves 4 steps.

-#1 Past experience and learnings
+#1 Recognizing patterns from experience and learnings

 This is fast thinking; so fast it seems like you are not thinking at all.